 For any licensing enquiries please telephone 01205 314235.
 A member of the licensing team will normally be available at the Municipal Buildings on weekdays 9am - noon and 2pm - 5pm (4.30pm on Fridays).
-We may be available at other times by prior appointment.

 We are required by law to protect your privacy and inform you how your information may be used.The Licensing team collect your personal information to process and manage your Certificate application.